-Eldhraun lava field differs from rest of the locations included in this list in numerous ways.
+Eldhraun lava field differs from the rest of the locations included in this list in numerous ways.
 The flat landscape offers distinct patterns and green moss there is simply exquisite.
 The place is not as crowded as some of the other places and you can easily find a nice place to fly your drone in.
 The lava field can offer interesting patterns owing to varying lighting conditions and hence this offers plenty of meat for your aerial imagery.
 When planning your itinerary to Eldhraun lava field, you should ensure that you do not park your vehicle on the main road and go down instead to Road 204 and fly from there.
 If we talk about places where you can fly drones in Iceland, this one of those places.

-Regarded as one of the most popular tourist spots in the whole of Iceland, Vík is crowded with people all the year round.
+Regarded as one of the most popular tourist spots to fly drones in Iceland, Vík is crowded with people all the year round.
 The place is absolutely exquisite and you will definitely come across lots of spots in the surroundings offering great opportunities for flying your drone in.
 The region to the east of Vík between the village and Kerlingardalur valley is especially breathtaking.
 The area is resplendent with lovely cliffs and a black sand beach with rivers and waterfalls.
 Again birds could be a bit of a hurdle during flights in this region as well.
 In addition to Fulmars, you are going to come across Oystercatchers and Sterna that are quite belligerent in nature and always ready to protect the habitat.
 So, it is crucial that you do not make them angry or disrupt their life style.
 Other than that, if you want to fly drones in Iceland, it is nothing but a piece a cake.

 Drones and glaciers just blend incredibly together.
 Fly your drone over a glacier and you are guaranteed to capture some of the most scintillating video footage you will ever get to record.
 A pronounced variation in color, patterns, light, crevices and formation can be observed in glaciers with the passage of time.
 During the winters, a glacier is typically blue in color so you are likely to record the majestic blue colored iceberg in those days of the year.
 The patterns on the surface and crevices can be shot in the summers.
-Since the space is wide and open, so it is relatively easy to fly a drone over a glacier.
+Since the space is wide and open, so it is relatively easy to fly drones in Iceland.
 There is hardly a risk of birds barging into your machine.
 The Sólheimajökull glacier is quite crowded during the day so we would recommend you to get out there early in the morning or late in the evening.
 People tend to get quite frustrated if they see a drone hovering over their heads as they walk past the different sections of the glacier.
-So it is crucial that you respect their safety and privacy concerns.back to menu ↑
+So it is crucial that you respect their safety and privacy concerns.

-Located in the Western half of Iceland, the Snæfellsnes peninsula offers a mixed bag: idyllic views, rustic villages, serene beaches, mind blowing snow clad cliffs and plenty more.
-You can drive around the peninsula to explore different places to fly your drone in.
-It should be kept in mind the drone flights are prohibited at all National Parks in Iceland at the moment including Snæfellsnes National Park which is situated in Western Snæfellsnes peninsula.
-Encompassing an area of 170 square kilometer, the ultimate aim of the national park is to protect its natural habit from biodegradation.
+Located in the Western half of Iceland, the Snæfellsnes peninsula offers a mixed bag: idyllic views, rustic villages, serene beaches, mind-blowing snow-clad cliffs, and plenty more.
+You can drive around the peninsula to explore different places to fly your drone in Iceland.
+It should be kept in mind the drone flights are prohibited at all National Parks in Iceland at the moment including Snæfellsnes National Park which is situated in the Western Snæfellsnes peninsula.
+Encompassing an area of 170 square kilometers, the ultimate aim of the national park is to protect its natural habit from biodegradation.